 Director Ulmer smooths over these script bumps with a nicely modulated tone of noirish despair and fatalism, amid his smooth stylistic flourishes.
 Set in Scotland (via the old Hal Roach Studios in Culver City), most of the scenes are shrouded in shadow and thick fog, not only to add a sinister atmosphere, but to hide the boundaries of the minuscule sets (with all that fake fog—which was nothing more than burning oil—no wonder so many people got sick on this shoot).
 Fans of THE MAN FROM PLANET X always point to the alien’s first reveal, popping up in the space capsule window (someone suggested the alien looked exactly like scratchy-eyed, needle-nosed Meryl Streep—genius).
 However, I was struck by the light ray scene, beautifully framed by Ulmer, as the beam, accompanied by a sickeningly piercing high tone, sweeps the moors, looking for a victim (this shot alone has been imitated in countless subsequent sci-fi outings).
 Ulmer doesn’t forget to provide some grim laughs here, either, my favorite being the perversely calm Dr. Blane, who doesn’t look like he’d mind at all if Planet X wiped out the Earth.
 It’s too bad there wasn’t more time (or money) for this kind of darkly funny cynicism here, but considering THE MAN FROM PLANET X’s original puny aspirations, what it does achieve is pretty remarkable.

-According to a press release from Scream!
-Factory, this 1080p HD 1.33:1 black and white Blu-ray transfer comes from a “fine grain print” (I couldn’t find any other info on it).
+According to a press release from Scream Factory, this 1080p HD 1.33:1 black and white Blu-ray transfer comes from a “fine grain print” (I couldn’t find any other info on it).
 Whatever the source, the resulting picture is a vast improvement over how I remember this movie (snowy, gray and contrasty as hell).
 The gray scale is creamy and varied, blacks are relatively solid, image fine detail is substantially boosted, grain is tight, and contrast is nicely modulated.
 Some scratches do appear with regularity, but they’re tolerable.
 The English DTS-HD Master audio mono track is re-recorded at a hefty level (that piercing light ray effect goes right through your head), with crystal-clean dialogue.
 English subtitles are available.

 Bonuses include a commentary track that’s split up between author Tom Weaver, director Joe Dante (he’s not credited on the DVD back cover), music historian David Schecter (him, either), and “film historian” Dr. Robert J. Kiss.
 Weaver’s segment is by far the best.
 It’s unpretentious and always interesting, with good sidebar info on the way the media handled UFO sightings back during this time period.
 Good background, too, on how the producers were trying to beat Howard Hawks’s THE THING FROM ANOTHER WORLD to the punch.
-Joe Dante’s segment is…largely inaudible, going in and out with such irritating regularity that 1) I got nothing out of it because I basically tuned it out after a few minutes, and 2) I wondered why Scream! even included it here.
+Joe Dante’s segment is…largely inaudible, going in and out with such irritating regularity that 1) I got nothing out of it because I basically tuned it out after a few minutes, and 2) I wondered why Scream Factory even included it here.
 Music historian David Schecter’s segment plays like a dry lecture read off a ream of notepaper, something that can’t be said about the final speaker, who introduces himself with a florid, “This is Dr. Robert Kiss!”
 Kudos for showmanship, Doc, but the excruciating minutia of the info is ultimately numbing (did you know that 4% of California theaters showed a double feature of THE THING FROM ANOTHER WORLD and THE MAN FROM PLANET X?
 You didn’t?
 Well…now you do).
-The second commentary track (even weirder that Shout! doesn’t list it on the back of the DVD cover) begins quite well with Ulmer expert Gary D. Rhodes laying out some fascinating qualifications for Ulmer’s status as a visionary genius…only to abruptly end after a short 11 minutes to segue into an extended interview with Ulmer’s daughter, Arianne Ulmer Cipes.
+The second commentary track (even weirder that Scream doesn’t list it on the back of the disc cover) begins quite well with Ulmer expert Gary D. Rhodes laying out some fascinating qualifications for Ulmer’s status as a visionary genius…only to abruptly end after a short 11 minutes to segue into an extended interview with Ulmer’s daughter, Arianne Ulmer Cipes.
 Conducted by a quavering “DVD Savant” (can you imagine?)
 Glenn Erickson in the expected prissy, fussy, “film nerd” fashion, the stories Arianne lays out are a hoot—it’s the moderator that spoils it (too bad they didn’t get Rhodes to lay out the questions).
 A photo gallery and an original trailer round out the extras.